SystemsApproach/tcpcc/intro.rst

 many packets (or bytes) before it has to start discarding packets.
 Managing the access to these shared resources, and trying to do so in a way that prevents congestion collapse, is the essence of congestion control.
-A switch that occasional puts packets in a queue is operating normally.
+A switch that occasionally puts packets in a queue is operating normally.
 A switch that has large numbers of packets in its queues all or most of the time is congested.
 We'll get to the definition of congestion